Uwayosamuel1/XM-bakeries/README.txt

-XM Bakeries
+🍞 XM Bakeries System Overview
-XM Bakeries is a full-stack inventory and order management system built using Vue.js (frontend) and Node.js (backend), designed to streamline bakery operations by enabling efficient product search, order processing, inventory tracking, and customer management.
+XM Bakeries is a comprehensive full-stack application built to manage bakery inventory and customer orders.
+Developed with Vue.js on the frontend and Node.js with Express.js on the backend, this system enhances bakery workflows by providing smart tools for tracking products, managing orders, handling inventory, and maintaining customer data.

-📌 Features
-Product Search and Filtering
+🔍 Core Functionality
+🔎 Smart Product Discovery

-Users can search for products using filters such as:
+Users can easily search for items using filters such as:

+Product category

 Price range

-Category

-Quantity
+Available quantity

-Results can be sorted and customized based on user preferences.
+Search results can be sorted or arranged based on preferences for better user experience.

-Order Management
+📦 Order Workflow Management

-Customers can place orders and track the delivery status.
+Customers can place new orders and follow up on their delivery status.

-Ability to view past orders and purchase reports.
+Provides access to order history and detailed purchase reports.

-Inventory Management
+📊 Inventory Supervision

-Real-time tracking of inventory levels for all products.

-Sales and inventory reporting functionality.
+Tracks stock levels in real-time.

+Generates reports related to sales and inventory for analysis and planning.

-Customer Management
+👤 Customer Profile Handling

-Manage customer information effectively with real-time updates.
+Stores and updates customer information dynamically.

-🔧 Technologies Used
+Ensures customer data is managed effectively.

+🛠️ Tech Stack
 Frontend: Vue.js

-Backend: Node.js with Express.js
+Backend: Node.js + Express.js

-Database: MySQL (via MySQL Workbench)
+Database: MySQL (configured via MySQL Workbench)

-Authentication & Middleware: Custom Node.js Middleware for input validation and error handling
+Security & Validation: Custom middleware for authentication and data validation

-Deployment Platform: Firebase or any other chosen platform
+Cloud Hosting: Firebase or any similar service

-Tools: Postman, Swagger, OWASP, PM2, Redis, AWS Lambda, Winston
+Supporting Tools:

+Postman (API Testing)

+Swagger (API Documentation)

+OWASP (Security Guidelines)

+PM2 (Process Manager)

+Redis (Caching)

+AWS Lambda (Serverless Functions)

+Winston (Logging)

-🚀 Deployment
+🚀 Going Live
-Node.js backend can be deployed using Firebase or an alternative cloud platform.
+Deploy the backend on Firebase or any cloud platform of your choice.

-Ensure authentication and input validations are handled via middleware.
+Ensure all routes are protected and validated using middleware.

-📁 Repository Setup Instructions
+Frontend and backend should be configured to run independently or in parallel.

+📦 Project Setup Guide
-Clone the project.
+Clone the Repository

-Install dependencies using npm install.

-Set up environment variables.

-Run the backend and frontend servers.

-Explore the application using the provided routes and frontend UI.
+Download the project files using Git or GitHub.

+Install Dependencies
+Run npm install in both frontend and backend folders.

+Set Environment Variables
+Configure .env files for keys and database credentials.

+Start Servers
+Launch frontend and backend services to run the application.

+Browse the App
+Use the routes and UI to interact with the system features.

-📄 Requirements
+✅ Project Requirements
-Make sure the repository:

-Is public or viewable with a link

-Contains a clear README with your name and project description
+The code repository must be public or accessible via link.

+A README file should be included containing:

+Your full name

+A short project summary